FlyingSaturn/btechtards-awards/README.md

 How has this been used here?
 We assume that once the system hits 0.9 points, it directly goes to 1, thereby breaking the asymptotic flow altogether.
 When it goes to 1, limit reached and the automod 'moves on' with the post.
 No more increments for that post, sorry.
 But if only 1 award has been given, half of the barrier has passed, because the first achievement is always the hardest.
 From then, it just goes to "the ocean is thirsty" mode, so we just put a stop altogether when it reaches .9375 points: we just increase it to 1.

 From the perspective of psychology (not physics/kinematics), it is in my personal opinion that Zeno's Dichotomy Paradox isn't a paradox, it's a reality.
-Increasing 1 lion among 99 lions make it equally problematic, whereas adding one lion to another lion makes it a lot more problematic THAN BEFORE.
+Increasing 1 lion among 99 lions DOESN'T INCREASE the problematic factor much, whereas adding one lion to another lion INCREASES the problematic factor much more THAN BEFORE.